FontoXML/fontoxpath/README.md

 ## Compatibility

 This engine is pretty DOM-agnostic, it has a good track record with the browser DOM implementations and [slimdom.js](https://github.com/bwrrp/slimdom.js).
-There are a number of known issues with [xmldom](https://github.com/jindw/xmldom) because it does not follow the DOM spec on some features including namespaces.
+There are a number of known issues with other DOM implementations such as [xmldom](https://github.com/jindw/xmldom) because it does not follow the DOM spec on some features including namespaces.

+When using namespaces in general, be sure to not use the HTML DOM since it does not always implement namespaces how you'd expect!

 ## Contribution